caterinatosarelli/QCSE-data-analysis/README.md

 - minimum voltage value used
 - maximum voltage value used
 - built-in voltage of the pin diode
-- thickness of the intrinsic region of the diode
+- thickness of the intrinsic region of the diode (in nm)
 - path to data
 - data filename
 - grid filename